martinavinolas/GEB_Projects_tools/Documentation/3_LabProject_Delivery.md

 ### Is the `plane` 3D object in RoboDK moving properly?

 Yes, after rebooting the router and re-establishing the connection, the `plane` object moved correctly in RoboDK in real time.
 We verified this by physically moving the Endo-module and observing that the virtual `plane` responded accordingly.
-However, the movement was only considered correct after applying the orientation corrections described above — prior to those adjustments, the plane was responding to movement but along the wrong axes.
+However, the movement was only considered correct after applying the orientation corrections described above, prior to those adjustments, the plane was responding to movement but along the wrong axes.

 ### What did we do to properly verify the orientation angles Roll, Pitch, and Yaw?

-To verify the correctness of the RPY angles, we performed controlled physical movements on the Endo-module, one axis at a time:

-- We rotated the Endo-module along its expected **Roll** axis and confirmed that only the Roll value changed in the output, with no interference from Pitch or Yaw.
-- We repeated the same process for **Pitch** and **Yaw** independently.

-This method allowed us to confirm that each rotation axis of the IMU sensor was correctly mapped to the corresponding axis in RoboDK.
-When we detected a mismatch, we applied the north orientation and 3-axis corrections in the Python script until the observed movements matched the expected ones.

 ### What did we have to change in the Python code to switch the 3D object to `surgical_needle`?